rspamd/rspamd/doc/configuration/settings.md

 ## Introduction

-Rspamd allows exceptional control over the settings which will apply to incoming messages.
-Each setting can define a set of custom metric weights, symbols or actions.
-An administrator can also skip spam checks for certain messages completely, if required.
+Rspamd can apply different settings for messages scanned.
+Each setting can define a set of custom metric weights, symbols or actions scores and enable or disable certain checks.
 Rspamd settings can be loaded as dynamic maps and updated automatically if a corresponding file or URL has changed since its last update.

 To load settings as a dynamic map, you can set 'settings' to a map string: